Create a free ngrok account and copy your Auth token. Then create a new Git project with a

 The Heroku filesystem is ephemeral, which means files written to the file system will be destroyed when the server is restarted.

 Minecraft keeps all of the data for the server in flat files on the file system.
-Thus, if you want to keep you world, you'll need to sync it to S3.
+Thus, if you want to keep you world, you'll need to sync it to S3 or Dropbox.

 First, create an AWS account and an S3 bucket.
 Then configure the bucket and your AWS keys like this:

 $ heroku config:set AWS_BUCKET=your-bucket-name $ heroku config:set AWS_ACCESS_KEY=xxx $ heroku config:set AWS_SECRET_KEY=xxx

 Create a Dropbox account.
 Copy your Dropbox access token following these instructions.

 The buildpack will sync your world to the bucket every 60 seconds, but this is configurable by setting the